simplyratl/bild-project/README.md

 ## Installation

-Install the project with yarn or npm install (yarn recommended).
+Install the project with yarn or npm install (yarn recommended considering it is what I used).
 That should install all needed independecies that are used inside the project.

 ```bash